Nevenall/ghosting-the-edge/03 Gearing Up.md

 Starting characters typically get 2x their Resources rating for initial gear.

-Some items have a [0] cost which means they may be had for free.
+Some items have a 0 {CR} which means they may be had for free.

 ## Gear Catalog

-"You want to make it, sure you do.
+{{{"You want to make it, sure you do.
 So does every meatsack in the Dis and we both know surviving here takes a gritty mash of guts and gear.
 If you've got the guts, then I've got the gear for you boy'o.
 I've got a Maglin Enforcer smart-linked combat shotgun, SlashRazor Hot Nerve Wires, and Titania Lux Spacedrop rated Assault Armor.
 You bet I do." – Can-a-Bass.
-Dis Fixer
+Dis Fixer}}}

 ### Upgrades

-{present some basics, what is an upgrade what is not an upgrade.
+[present some basics, what is an upgrade what is not an upgrade.
 Game-wise how they are handled.
-Important to note to people that you don't have to use stunts or refresh to buy upgrades.}
+Important to note to people that you don't have to use stunts or refresh to buy upgrades.]

 #### Surgery, Recovery and Adjustment